 We recognise the vital role of pupillage in keeping our Chambers at the forefront of the modern legal profession.
 We want people with fresh minds and new approaches to progress through Chambers.
 A significant proportion of members became tenants after successful periods of pupillage here.
+In the last three years, Chambers has offered tenancy to all six candidates who completed their pupillage.

 Pupillage is a challenging and intense time, but our barristers will give you support to ensure you find it incredibly rewarding too.

 There is a strong collegial feel in Chambers.
-There are plenty of spontaneous and organised informal get togethers, so pupils have plenty of opportunities to meet everyone.
+There are plenty of spontaneous and organised informal get-togethers, so pupils have plenty of opportunities to meet everyone.

 How to make your application stand out - top tips